 Book Chapters

-[1] Fu, T. (in preparation).
+[1] Fu, T. (R&R).
 Between ghostwriting, guidance, and co-creation: Navigating transparency in human–LLM teams for consulting.
 In C. W. Piercy, & A. C. Zanin (Eds.)
 Teaming with machines: How contemporary teams collaborate with complex work technologies.
 Wiley-Blackwell Publishing.

 Working Papers